Executive Profile

 Research and Policy Contributions:

-Ms. Blenman has served as lead author and expert contributor to several pivotal research outputs, including:
+Ms. Blenman has served as a lead author and expert contributor to numerous influential research and policy outputs in collaboration with national governments, regional institutions, United Nations agencies, and multilateral development banks.

 -